Tatsutagawa stable: History

-Following Kagamisato's retirement the stable was taken over by the former sekiwake Aonosato who moved from the parent Tokitsukaze stable.
-He produced the sekitori Fukunosato, Shikishima, Jūmonji and Ryūhō.
+Following Kagamisato's retirement the stable was taken over by the former Aonosato who moved from the parent Tokitsukaze stable.
+He produced the Fukunosato, Shikishima, Jūmonji and Ryūhō.
 The stable folded upon Aonosato's retirement in November 2000 upon reaching 65 years of age, with the remaining wrestlers and personnel transferring to Michinoku stable.
 Among them were future top division wrestlers Toyozakura and Hakuba.